Rushon District

-Rushon District is home to Sarez Lake, which was formed as a result of an earthquake in 1911 in Bartang valley in the east of the district.
+The district is home to Sarez Lake, which was formed as a result of an earthquake in 1911 in Bartang valley in the east of the district.
 Called "the Sleeping Dragon" by the native population, Sarez Lake is attracting growing attention of national and international experts for the study and mitigation of its potential threat of collapsing and causing devastating floods and landslides.

 Administrative divisions

 The district has an area of about 5900 km2 and is divided administratively into seven jamoats.
 They are as follows:

 Infrastructure

-Rushon (Vomar) has a hospital, post office, bank offices (Orienbank, Agroinvestbank).
+Rushon (Vamar) has a hospital, post office, bank offices (Orienbank, Agroinvestbank).
 Also it has a small airport without a paved runway that has the capacity to service small aircraft like AN-28.
 The district also has one hydropower station in the village of Shujand (10 km from the district center) with a capacity of 600 kW.
 An additional diesel unit was built during the Soviet times, to meet the energy needs of the district, which was abandoned after the dissolution of the Soviet Union and has not been functional ever since.